- God created man in His own image.

 - Every believer has been given a Spiritual gift.

 - Unity is essential for a vibrant church.

-- We will always welcome other inside and outside the walls of the church.
+- We welcome other inside and outside the walls of the church.

 To align ourselves with the Word of God